 Increasing your metabolism will help you achieve your goal of running to lose weight.
 With improved metabolism, your body will burn more calories throughout the day, even when you are not running.

-In this condition, it will be impossible to lose weight or to improve your running.
+In this condition, it will be impossible to lose weight or to improve your running skills.

-If you are running to lose weight, try to put your focus on running and feeling good about yourself.
-Don't dwell on those unwanted pounds.
-Anyone familiar with the law of attraction understands that focusing on the weight you want to lose will cause you to gain more weight.
+If you are running to lose weight, try to put your focus on running and feeling good about yourself rather than dwelling on those unwanted pounds.
+If you are familiar with the law of attraction, you know that focusing on the weight you want to lose will cause you to gain even more weight.
 Whatever you focus on will increase!

-I have seen this pattern quite often and you probably have as well.
+I have seen this pattern many times and you probably have as well.
 Chronic dieters focus so much on the weight they want to lose that they deprive themselves completely of the foods they love.
 They become depressed, frustrated and then binge out to try to feel good again.

 After "the binge," they feel guilty, frustrated and angry at themselves and then start dieting and depriving themselves once again.
-This cycle goes on and on and there is no weight loss, just an unhappy, frustrated and perhaps, even heavier person.
+This cycle goes on and on and there is never any weight loss, just an unhappy, frustrated and perhaps, even heavier person.